SantiagoFigli/SantiagoFigli/README.md

 ### About me

-I'm currently working at GlobeMediaCo. as a *Backend Developer* since  Dec 2023.
-I recently graduated from the *National Technological University* Dev Degree program in December 2023.
+I am currently working at Accenture® as a *Backend .NET Developer* since April 2025.
+I worked as a Fullstack at GlobeMediaCo® from December 2023 to March 2025.
+I graduated from the *National Technological University* degree program in December 2023.

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=matiasnicolasacevedo&theme=onedark" alt="santiagofigli" /></a>